-The Mathematics Standard 2 course focuses on enabling students to use mathematics effectively, efficiently and critically to make informed decisions in their daily lives.
-It provides students with opportunities to develop an understanding of, and competence in, further aspects of mathematics through a large variety of real-world applications for a range of concurrent HSC subjects.
-The study of Mathematics Standard enables students to develop the knowledge and understanding of what it means to work mathematically, improve their skills to solve problems relating to their needs and aspirations, and improve their understanding of how to communicate in a concise and systematic manner.
+The Mathematics Standard course focuses on enabling students to use mathematics effectively, efficiently and critically to make informed decisions in their daily lives.
+They provide students with the opportunities to develop an understanding of, and competence in, further aspects of mathematics through a large variety of real-world applications for a range of concurrent HSC subjects.
+The study of Mathematics Standard enables students to develop their knowledge and understanding of what it means to work mathematically, improve their skills to solve problems relating to their needs and aspirations, and improve their understanding of how to communicate in a concise and systematic manner.